isabella232/win32-pr.es-es/desktop-src/direct3d9/id3dxconstanttable--setmatrix.md

 ---
 # <a name="id3dxconstanttablesetmatrix-method"></a>Método ID3DXConstantTable::SetMatrix

-Establece una matriz no transaccional.
+Establece una matriz sin transacciones.

 ## <a name="syntax"></a>Sintaxis